Recent Posts

 The first was that since I'm using websockets the original plan was for the client to send an event and then the server would paginate through the data and send the pages to the client.
 This didn't work with websockets because no matter the frame size or delay between messages the connection could get clogged resulting in high memory server side, delay in WS handshakes, and ultimately the connection closing.
 The solution was to implement traditional pagination over websockets where the client says "give me the next 10k after this id".
 At that point you don't even need websockets but I already have the infrastructure for it for other features.

-The solution was to still use pagination but without "start after N" - instead we "start after this _id" since Mongo's ids are naturally sortable in a non-sharded environment (assuming you let the DB create the id, and you don't create it application side).
+For sorting the change list server-side for pagination we follow a "start after this _id" approach Mongo's ids are naturally sortable in a non-sharded environment (assuming you let the DB create the id, and you don't create it application side).
 This drops cpu usage from around 80% during a rewind of "Mid Peninsula" to a negligible amount.
+Also, we can just use the default index for _id instead of having to create more indexes which would take disk space etc. The only downside is we have to scan some documents before the sort, but at current draw volume this works fine.

 Anyway, I had fun building it and hope people enjoy it.
 Cheers.